Raffy23/AoC_2022/Benchmark.md

 The Benchmark was run in sbt with `stack bench` on an AMD Ryzen 5800X @ 4,4Ghz.

+*Notes:*
-*Note:* On Windows don't forget to set `chcp 65001` before running the benchmark.
+* On Windows don't forget to set `chcp 65001` before running the benchmark.
+* Running specific test with `stack bench --benchmark-arguments "--match glob main/DayXX/*"`

 | Benchmark         | Mode | Cnt |     Score   |     |   std dev  |